Enter a search term in the field above.

 Reboot the Bluetooth® device.

-Electronics might need to be reset on occassion to correct minor issues.
+Electronics, such as cell phones, tablets or computers, might need to be reset on occasion to correct minor issues.
 This is typically done by shutting down the device, then powering it on again.

 Clear your Bose product memory of previously-connected Bluetooth® devices.